 I’ve always preferred soups made with Lamb and not Chicken, but after tasting this Chorba Bayda / Shorba Baïda or simply White Soup, I’ll definitely be trying more Chicken Soups from now on ان شاء الله.

 How to make the soup white?
 Well, it’s the genius combination of egg yolk and lemon juice.
 When mixed together and into the soup, the lemony egg mixture turns the soup from brown to white in an instant.
 That’s also why you see the oil / butter on the surface of the soup more clearly.

-The process of stirring the egg mixture into the soup is the same as used for k’bab, except the main aim here is not to thicken, but to transform the colour of the soup.
 In a small bowl first you mix egg yolk, lemon juice and fresh herbs together.
 It’s important you only begin mixing the egg yolk and lemon juice together just before you’re ready to add it to the soup, otherwise the lemon juice may begin to ‘cook’ the egg yolk and it could curdle.
 Next take a ladle of the soup and in a steady stream stir into the egg mixture using a fork.
 Lastly take the tempered egg mixture and stir, again in a steady stream into the soup.
 At this point I switch off the heat and leave the covered pot to ‘rest’, allowing the residual heat to cook the egg mixture.